JavaMoney/jsr354-ri-bp/README.md

-JavaMoney Implementation Backport
+JavaMoney Moneta Reference Implementation for Java 7
 ====================================================

-This repository contains the Java 7 compatible backport of the reference implementation.
+This repository contains the Java 7 compatible backport of the Moneta reference implementation.

 This module is licenced under the the [Apache 2 Licence](https://www.apache.org/licenses/LICENSE-2.0.html).